-Our aim was to investigate how the addition of exogenous OC influences the dissolution and mineralisation of native SOC in paddy soils in function of water management, with particular attention to the role of the co-release of Fe-bound SOC.
-To this end, patterns of DOC and the emission of CO_2 and CH4 were compared in a six-week pot experiment with living rice plants in a tropical greenhouse.
-Two common irrigation practices were compared, i.e. the water-saving AWD practice next to continuous flooding (CF).
+Our aim was to investigate how the addition of exogenous OC influences dissolution and mineralisation of native SOC in paddy soils in function of water management, with particular attention to the role of the co-release of Fe-bound SOC.
+To this end, patterns of DOC and emission of CO2 and CH4 were compared in a six-week pot experiment with living rice plants in a tropical greenhouse.
+Two common irrigation practices were compared, i.e. the water-saving AWD practice next to continuous

+- flooding (CF).
 We hypothesised that maize shoot addition would result in positive priming of native SOC mineralisation.
-This priming should be stronger under CF than under AWD, owing to enhanced pedogenic Fe3+ reduction with stimulated net co-release of Fe-bound native SOC.
-Maize shoots were used as an external OC source, because of the contrast of their δ^{13} C (C4 crop) with the δ^{13} C of the native SOC (largely C3-derived due to longterm rice cultivation) in both soils.
-A secondary aim was to see if the proportion of SOC compared to pedogenic Fe, with the latter considered to be the main pool of readily reducible Fe, interacts with the effect of OC amendment on native SOC decomposition.
-Therefore, we compared two soils from Bangladeshi young floodplain paddy fields that were specifically chosen for their contrasting SOC to oxalate-extractable Fe (Fe{ox}, as a proxy for short-range-ordered Fe oxides that can be considered easily reducible; Postma, 1993; van Bodegom et al., 2003) ratio.
-We expected a stronger stimulation of native SOC release from the soil with the higher SOC : Fe{ox} ratio.
+This priming should be stronger under CF than under AWD, owing to enhanced pedogenic Fe3+ reduction with stimulated net corelease of Fe-bound native SOC.
+Maize shoots were used as external OC source, because of the contrast of their $\delta^{13}C$ (C4 crop) with the $\delta^{13}$ C of the native SOC (largely C3-derived due to long-term rice cultivation) in both soils.
+A secondary aim was to - 85 see if the proportion of SOC compared to pedogenic Fe, with the latter considered to be the main pool of readily reducible Fe, interacts with the effect of OC amendment on native SOC decomposition.
+Therefore, we compared two soils from Bangladeshi young floodplain paddy fields that were specifically chosen for their contrasting SOC to oxalate-extractable Fe (Feox, as proxy for short-range-ordered Fe oxides that can be considered easily reducible (Postma, 1993)) ratio.
+We expected a stronger stimulation of native SOC release from the soil with the higher SOC:Feox ratio.

-2 Material and methods
+90 2 Material and Methods